-Integrating these platforms into your website will help boost your SEO, improve your business’ footprint on the social web and build your following across numerous social platforms.
+Integrating these platforms into your website will help boost your SEO, improve your business’ footprint on the social web, and build your following across numerous social platforms.
 Is it worth it to maintain a presence on so many social platforms?
 Yes — as long as you actually maintain your content, you’ll keep your brand top-of-mind and keep users engaged.
-“Social media is not going to leave us anytime soon and its worth the investment in time — it does make a difference,” says Mills.
+“Social media is not going to leave us anytime soon and it’s worth the investment in time — it does make a difference,” says Mills.

 A Mobile-Ready Version

 Smartphones and tablets are driving an increasing amount of web traffic, and the numbers are only going to grow as mobile devices become cheaper and more mainstream.
 Andy Chu, director of Bing for Mobile, says 70% of task completion happens within one hour on mobile sites, meaning that people are often browsing on the web with intent — they’re looking to do something, buy something or go somewhere.
 If someone searches for a restaurant on his smartphone, he’s likely to eat at that restaurant within the hour, says Chu.
-So your website better be readable on handheld devices.
+So your website better is readable on handheld devices.

 “Until two years ago, designing for the web meant designing for a computer, now it means designing for anything with an internet connection,” says Frankel, referring to laptops, tablets and smartphones, all of which have different screen sizes.
 So, how can you do it?
 Responsive design.

-Responsive website design enables you to use fluid widths, so that your website layout will adapt to the screen on which it’s being browsed.
+Responsive website design enables you to use fluid widths so that your website layout will adapt to the screen on which it’s being browsed.
 You can enter HTML code so that your sidebar takes up, say 20% of the screen width, and the remaining 80% is reserved for the body of your website.
 Layouts are adjustable and images are scalable to make for a better web experience on myriad devices.
 Here are examples of sites with responsive design, so you can see for yourself.

 People have a lot of questions.
 As you hear concerns from customers and receive feedback via email, gather up the most frequently asked questions into a list and offer clear, concise answers.
 Questions often revolve around materials and ingredients used (for allergy reasons), shipping information, company history, sizing (for apparel brands) and cancellation or return policies.